netdata/netdata/docs/guides/configure/performance.md

 threads.
 Despite collecting 100,000 metrics every second, the Agent still only uses 9% CPU utilization on a single core.

 But not everyone has such powerful systems at their disposal.
-For example, you might run the Agent on a cloud VM with only 512 MiB of RAM, or on an IoT device like a [Raspberry Pi](/docs/guides/monitor/pi-hole-raspberry-pi.md).
+For example, you might run the Agent on a cloud VM with only 512 MiB of RAM, or an IoT device like a [Raspberry Pi](/docs/guides/monitor/pi-hole-raspberry-pi.md).
 In these cases, reducing Netdata's footprint beyond its already diminuitive size can pay big dividends, giving your services more horsepower while still monitoring the health and the performance of the node, OS, hardware, and applications.

 ## Prerequisites